 If you're an Australian or New Zealand citizen, an Australian permanent resident, or hold a permanent humanitarian visa, you're considered a domestic student.

-To be eligible to apply for graduate research degrees, you're normally required to have completed at least a four-year Australian Bachelor degree or equivalent and achieved an overall average of greater than 75% in the relevant degree.
+To be eligible to apply for graduate research courses, you're normally required to have completed at least a four-year Australian Bachelor course or equivalent and achieved an overall average of greater than 75% in the relevant course.

 You're also normally required to have completed a research project/component that accounts for at least 25% of your year's work at 4th year undergraduate or masters level.

 Some courses may have higher or additional entry requirements.
 Check the course details to learn what these are.

 Aboriginal and Torres Strait Islander applicants

 The University has several entry pathways and research programs for Indigenous researchers interested in a graduate research course.

 If you are new to Melbourne or are just starting to think about a PhD, the Indigenous Research Initiative can help you find a supervisor, advise you on how to develop a research proposal and provide an Academic shepherd to advise you through the application process.

 Requirements vary by course.
 Usually, to apply for a graduate research course, you first need to determine your research topic and find a supervisor.
 Some graduate schools advertise available projects.
 Visit Find a Course for the requirements of the course that interests you.
 You will need to be able to commit to the workload required by the course.

 Check with the course you're applying for to see if you need to find a supervisor for your course before applying.